yearn/yearn-vaults-v3/TECH_SPEC.md

 Optionally, a user can specify a list of strategies to withdraw from.
 If a list of strategies is passed, the vault will try to withdraw from them.

-If a user passed array is not defined.
-The redeem function will use the default_queue..
+If a user passed array is not defined, the redeem function will use the default_queue.

 If not enough funds have been recovered to honor the full request, the transaction will revert.